nih-cfde/gene-expression-browser/README.md

 5. Use `tissueSiteDetailIds` to initialize the iframe with a comparison of Liver and Lung, instead of the top 10 tissues.
-Note that anatomical sites are color-coded and the numbers indicate the ranking of each anatomical site for this particular gene (i.e., 25 =
-25th highest median TPM value):
+Note that anatomical sites are color-coded and the numbers indicate the ranking of each anatomical site for this particular gene (i.e., 25 = anatomical site with the 25th highest median TPM value):

    `gene_tissues?gencode_id=ENSG00000000003.14&width=1200&height=450&tissueSiteDetailIds=Liver,Lung`